DattaSujayAyyagari/Alzheimer-s-Feature-Analysis/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can continue to adjust the README to better fit the context and specifics of your project as needed.